Loaded Vegan Black Bean Dip

 • Salt

 • Lime.
 A big squeeze of fresh lime juice brings great freshness to this dip.
-Don't skip it!
+You'll definitely want to use fresh-squeezed rather than bottled lime juice.

 • Garnishes.
 I've shown a mixture of fresh, crunchy, and creamy garnishes: baby bell pepper slices, cilantro, roasted salted pepitas, and avocado.
-You can garnish this bean dip with whatever toppings you love alongside Mexican-inspired fare.
-More is more!
+You can garnish this vegan bean dip with whatever toppings you love.

-• Dipping implements.
-We love to scoop this dip up with cucumber slices, rainbow bell pepper slices, baby bell peppers, tortilla chips, and even plantain chips.
+• Dipping items.
+You can scoop this dip up with cucumber slices, rainbow bell pepper slices, baby bell peppers, tortilla chips, and even plantain chips.

 Closing Thoughts